-Configure the Palo Alto Networks Terminal Server (TS) Agent
+Configure the Palo Alto Networks Terminal Server (TS) Agent for

 Use the following procedure to install and configure the TS agent on the terminal server.
 To map all your users, you must install the TS agent on all terminal servers to which your users log in.